VSnow1988/CS330_FinalProject/README.md

 This project was made following the class tutorial, with setup instructions here: https://github.com/SNHU-CS/CS-330

 It depends upon several OpenGL libraries and was made in Visual Studio 2022.
+The files can be placed in the main directory after setting up a project according to the directions in the linked repo above.
+Some path and reference names may need to be changed.

+Images are not licensed to be used for any commercial purposes.

 ### Class Reflection